vmunix486/update/README.md

 # What distributions are supported?

-At the moment, only the following distros are supported:
+At the moment, only the following distribution are supported:

 - Debian
 - Devuan